edpin/upspin2tweet/README.md

 - Pull out the HTML templates from the code.
 - Change a bunch of hard-coded paths in `main.go` to flags.
 - Better deploy scripts (perhaps, Dockerize it?).

+Disclaimers: This code is provided as-is.
+It is in no way associated with my employer.
+And it is not maintained by the Upspin team in any way.